-Best Practices to Build Employee-friendly Time Tracking System
+Best Practices to Build Employee-Friendly Time Tracking System

 Since 76% of remote workers want flexible working hours; thus, it gets a bit tricky to bring them on board with the idea of time tracking.
 But it's important as there's no other way to streamline the operations of your globally scattered team.
-So, here are a few tried and tested practices that can help you create a positive remote time tracking environment:
+So, here are a few tried and tested practices that can help you create a positive environment:

 #1.
 Discuss time tracking with your team

 The worst mistake that most businesses make is they just tell things to their employees.
 Instead of discussing important things with their team, they simply tell new business policies and regulations to their team.
 And, as we all know, nobody liked to be bold; thus, it caused revolts in the organizations.

 Therefore, the basic solution here is to call a virtual meeting with all your remote employees and discuss the need for time tracking.
 Tell your employees how the remote work system is causing latency, how you are losing clients, and, importantly, how much your business is struggling after the second COVID-19 wave.